harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flags UI

-* The toggle for turning Git Sync on and off was causing the branch settings menu to disappear, and display the **Set Up Git Sync** button incorrectly.
+* The toggle for turning Git Sync on and off was causing the branch settings menu to disappear and display the **Set Up Git Sync** button incorrectly.
 This issue has been fixed.
 (FFM-7786)
 * The Target and Target Group pages reported successful save and edit operations before the operations completed.
 This issue has been fixed.
 (FFM-7609)